ZiweiMEI/ziweimei.github.io/_pages/about.md

 In Spring 2024, I am a visiting Ph.D. student at Department of Statistics, University of Oxford.

 I specialize in econometric theory, with a keen interest in high-dimensional data.
 My current research focuses on causal inference with instrumental variables, and machine learning for nonstationary time series.
-I also have research works on robust inference for panel data.
+I also work on robust inference for panel data.

 I will be on the **2024/25 academic job market**.